 - Netgear Nighthawk M1 – 4G LTE modem + hotspot.

 MikroTik hEX S – Network Router

 Warning: Objects in the above photo may appear to be larger than the actual size.

-Out of the gate, the MikroTik hEX S five port Gigabit Ethernet router is probably one of those few purchases where you aren’t likely to have buyer’s remorse.
+Out of the gate, the MikroTik hEX S five-port Gigabit Ethernet router is probably one of those few purchases where you aren’t likely to have buyer’s remorse.
 You can pick these up for around $70.
-With the hEX S, you can connect fiber directly from your ISP to the router.
+With the hEX S, you can connect fibre directly from your ISP to the router.
 The router is also capable of full gigabit ethernet up and down.

 - 1.2GB SFP port.

 - Supports MicroSD storage.